Deep neural network for fringe pattern filtering and normalisation

 Finally, the training of the V--net can be written as

 where $X_0$ is the input tensor (stack of all input patches $x_0$), $Y$ is the desired output (stack of all normalised FP patches $y$), and $\hat{Y} = (\mathcal T \circ \mathcal D \circ \mathcal E) X_0$ is the output tensor (stack of all patch estimations $\hat{y}$) of the V--net.
-The operator $\mathcal T$ represents the Tail stages given by \eqref{eq: tail2x2} and \eqref{eq: tail1x1}.
+The operator $\mathcal T$ represents the Tail stage (last two convolutional layers), added in order to produce a final refinement of the reconstruction.
 Here, $\Theta$ is the set of all model parameters (filter weights and bias).
 We use the $L_1$ norm as loss function, because it induces lower reconstruction errors.